obfuscated-swe/caseworker/README.md

 Runs on `localhost:4000` \
 **Swagger UI is available at `localhost:4000/swagger-ui/index.html`**

-You must run the docker compose in the `server` directory to start the Postgres database.
+You must run the docker compose in the root of the project to start the Postgres database.

 ```bash
 docker-compose up